GiulianoTorregrossa/gridworld-q-learning-agent/README.md

 ### Fixed Parameters
 - `n_actions`: Number of possible actions (Fixed at 4 - up, down, left, right).

+### Conditional Rendering
+The gridworld is rendered conditionally to optimize performance and visualization:
+- It renders every 50 episodes and on the last episode.
+- This allows you to observe the agent's progress at regular intervals without rendering every single step, which can be resource-intensive.

 ## Contributing
 Contributions to the project are welcome.
 Please follow these steps: